Unbreakable (Backstreet Boys album)

-Unbreakable is the Backstreet Boys' sixth studio album (fifth in the United States).
-It was released on October 24, 2007, in Japan and October 30 in the United States by Jive Records.
+Unbreakable is the sixth (fifth in the United States) studio album by American pop group Backstreet Boys.
+It was released on October 24, 2007 in Japan and October 30 in the United States by Jive Records.

-This was the first of two consecutive Backstreet Boys albums as a quartet without Kevin Richardson (who departed from the group in 2006 to pursue other interests rejoining in 2012 for their 2013 album In a World Like This) and without involvement from longtime producers and friends Max Martin and Kristian Lundin, who have worked on all of the group's previous albums.
+This was the first of two Backstreet Boys albums that the band released as a quartet, as Kevin Richardson departed from the group in 2006 to pursue other interests.
+The project was also the group's first without involvement from longtime producers and friends Max Martin and Kristian Lundin, who had worked on all of the group's previous albums.

 Background

 In July 2007, it was announced that the Backstreet Boys would release a new album on October 30, 2007, their first album of new material in two years.
-Rumored titles of the album included End to Beginning, Picking Up the Pieces, and Motivation before Brian Littrell and A. J. McLean confirmed on August 13, 2007, that the title of the album would be Unbreakable.
+Rumored titles of the album included End to Beginning, Picking Up the Pieces, and Motivation before Brian Littrell and AJ McLean confirmed on August 13, 2007, that the title of the album would be Unbreakable.
 Producers include Dan Muckala, who produced the band's 2005 hit single "Incomplete", and Rob Wells.
 It is the first Backstreet Boys album that former member Kevin Richardson is not involved in, as he had left the group in June the previous year.

 Footage of the Backstreet Boys in pre-production and recording the album was featured on the reality series House of Carters which documents Nick Carter reuniting his siblings in Los Angeles to try and reconnect as a family in between.